 A good SMS can help us to get ahead of the curve and prevent injuries and accidents from ever happening.
 When accidents don’t happen, we save time and money.
 Not to mention stress, which we could all use less of.

 Each of these parts could be an article on their own, and many of them are.
-I’ll be digging into SMS more and moreover the upcoming weeks and I hope you’ll join me.
+I’ll be digging into SMS more and in the upcoming weeks, and I hope you’ll join me.
 I’m just getting started with this SMS journey, and it’s bound to be a wild ride.